Blue Prescribing

 What we are doing

 It’s clear more support options are needed to meet this growing need, especially ones that harness the wellbeing benefits associated with spending time in nature.
-Our research shows that WWT’s Blue Prescribing is an effective healthcare option for people living with anxiety and depression.
+Our research shows that WWT’s Blue Prescribing is a promising healthcare option for people experiencing anxiety and depression.

 Our science and the feedback from participants tells us that Blue Prescriptions work, that they are cost effective and that the participants love them and want more.